 The primary purpose of the Summer Team is to provide a break for our regular volunteers, particularly those in weekly roles.
 It also helps fill the natural voids that come up during the summer months while people are on vacation.

 The Summer Team was also created to help people take the step of serving for the first time.
 In the previous post, I wrote about 3 fears people have when it comes to volunteering.
 The Summer Team opportunity addresses those 3 fears easily because it starts with a volunteer orientation where people will be equipped (so they don't look stupid).
 The opportunity is for the summer only, so they don't have to worry about serving forever or what to do if they don't enjoy it.

 We do provide an opportunity for people to continue serving in regular volunteer roles.
 The results vary each year, but we see anywhere from 30-60% of the summer team stay on in specific role throughout the year after trying it out.

 How we recruit volunteers for summer

 We plan a Summer Team Orientation date/time and promote it for about 4-5 weeks through multiple avenues.
 Years ago we used a video created primarily by parents in our church recording their kids.
-Click here to see the video we created.

 At the Orientation, we introduce them to children's ministry and describe all the environments and volunteer roles involved.
-They fill out an application that gives them the chance to let us know how many times they would like to serve, which dates they aren't available, and what age groups they would like to work with.
-From there we place them on the schedule and point to a date to observe and learn the ropes before jumping in.
+They fill out an application that gives them a chance to let us know how many times they would like to serve, which dates they aren't available, and what age groups they would like to work with.
+From there, we place them on the schedule and point to a date to observe and learn the ropes before jumping in.